Sep9

 Teaches rather than live with the status quo, thinking, well I disobeyed the Lord, there’s no use turning back now.
 Were to stop, repent and do what God wants us to do.

 Vineyards usually consisted of grape or fruit orchards.
 Working in a Vineyard involves a variety of tasks.
-Depending on the time of the season it may include tilling the soil, planting the seeds, pruning the vines, harvesting grapes, etc. A father asking his sons to work in the Vineyard was culturally acceptable and culturally expected for a son to obey.
-Most assume the first Son was probably the younger Son and the second Son the oldest.
-It is often in the family the oldest child is often thought of as the “Good Son”.
-The one who is more responsible, ambitious, and confident.
-Whereas the younger child are often the more easy going, independent thinkers and sometimes a little rebellious.
-The oldest child may perform better in school and have higher aspirations than their younger siblings.
-The oldest child may be more motivated to meet their parents’ expectations, while the youngest child may be less worried about meeting those expectations.
-The eldest child is tended to be more extroverted, agreeable and conscientious.
-In a traditional culture to say no to your father was a shameful thing to do.
+Depending on the time of the season it may include tilling the soil, planting the seeds, pruning the vines, harvesting grapes, etc. A father asking his Sons to work in the Vineyard was culturally acceptable and expected for a Son to obey.
+Most assume the first Son was probably the older Son.
+It is often the oldest son in the family that is thought of as the one who represents responsibility, leadership, and example.
+The Oldest Son may be more motivated to meet their parents’ expectations.
+The Oldest Son is more extroverted, agreeable and conscientious.
+To respond as the First Son did was not just simply rude it was utterly disrespectful.
+In a traditional Jewish culture to say No to your father was a shameful thing to do.
 It was disgracing his family.
+To Jews, family connection was everything it was the strongest thing you had.
+Today it’s like a son refusing to carry on the family business that’s been handed down from one generation to the next.

 This parable is not teaching that one son was better than the other.
 But rather it exposes the hypocrisy between profession and practice.